rabbitmq/chef-cookbook/CONTRIBUTING.md

+# Contributing to the RabbitMQ Chef Cookbook

+Thank you for using Chef, RabbitMQ, this cookbook and for taking the time to contribute to the project!

 ## Quick-contribute

 * Visit the Github page for the project.
 * Fork the repository
 * Create a feature branch for your change.
 * Create a Pull Request for your change.
+* Provide some context and reasoning behind the change.

 We regularly review contributions and will get back to you if we have any suggestions or concerns.

+## How to Report Issues (and When Not To)

+The RabbitMQ team uses GitHub issues for _specific actionable items_ that engineers can work on.
+This assumes the following:

+* GitHub issues are not used for questions, investigations, root cause analysis, discussions of potential issues, etc (as defined by this team)
+* Enough information is provided by the reporter for maintainers to work with

+The team receives many questions through various venues every single day.
+Frequently, these questions do not include the necessary details the team needs to begin useful work.
+GitHub issues can very quickly turn into a something impossible to navigate and make sense of.
+Because of this, questions, investigations, root cause analysis, and discussions of potential features are all considered to be [mailing list][rmq-users] material.
+If you are unsure where to begin, the [RabbitMQ users mailing list][rmq-users] is the right place.

+Getting all the details necessary to reproduce an issue, make a conclusion or even form a hypothesis about what's happening can take a fair amount of time.
+Please help others help you by providing a way to reproduce the behavior you're observing, or at least sharing as much relevant information as possible on the [RabbitMQ users mailing list][rmq-users].

+Please provide versions of the software used:

+ * Chef version
+ * Cookbook version
+ * Node attributes (as many as possible, make sure to edit out **sensitive information**)
+ * RabbitMQ server version(s) you target
+ * Erlang version used
+ * Operating system version (and distribution, if applicable)
+ * What RabbitMQ plugins are used, in particular 3rd party ones

+The following information greatly helps in investigating and reproducing issues:

+ * A Vagrant and `chef-solo`-based example that can be used to reproduce
+ * Chef client debug logs
+ * RabbitMQ server logs
+ * Full exception stack traces (a single line message is not enough!)

+Again, please make sure to edit out all **sensitive information**.

 ## The Apache License and the CLA/CCLA